 The Show is the single most important event when it comes to your business.
 We hear this all the time, from retailers and exhibitors alike — when they have a good Show, they have a good year.
 So, it definitely pays to stack the deck, to do all you can to ensure you have a great Show experience.
 And the first step is planning ahead.

 The 2013 Show promises to be a bigger, bolder experience than it's been in recent memory.
 We'll be at Mandalay Bay, which means a larger exhibit hall.
 And it's on the Strip, which means more spectacle, more glamour, and a bolder showcase.
 It also means space is at a premium — both on The Show floor and in the hotel itself — so you need to plan ahead.
 If you haven't booked rooms yet, now's the time — our block is reserved for a limited time, and once that window closes Mandalay Bay will be selling remaining rooms at standard Las Vegas Strip rates.
 And, if you're an exhibitor, now is the time to book your space before The Show is sold out.

-The Travel Goods Show is Show Business.
+The International Travel Goods Show is Show Business.
 Your show business.
 So, make your Show plans now.
 And get ready to get down to business in 2013.